MatthiasEschhold/hexacleanws/docs/docs/index.md

 ## The Branch Concept for The Labs

-### feature/lab{Number}
+### Lab-Branches for Coding Challenges

+---
-A codebase for each lab to implement the exercises.
+_A codebase for each lab to implement the exercises._

-### solution/lab{Number}:
+The exercises build on each other.
+You always have a fresh sample solution in lab branch.

+**Branch name pattern:** _feature/lab{labNumber}_

+### Solution-Branches for Comparison and Consolidation

+---
-A possible solution for each lab
+_A possible solution for each lab._

-### main
-The training lab descriptions and configuration for publishing
+For each exercise there is a sample solution for comparison and consolidation.
+Of course, there is not one possible solution.
+The tests, especially the architecture tests, help to ensure conformance to the clean architecture pattern.

+**Branch name pattern:** _solution/lab{labNumber}_

+### Main-Branch for Lab Description

+See [lab description online]() under ... or publish it local like described [here](./mkdocs.md) based on the main branch.

-## Implement The Tasks and Verify The Implementation
+## Unit and Architecture Tests

 The demo projects contains architecture tests and unit tests to verify your implementation.
 For the most tasks it is neccessary to uncomment unit tests, after implementing the task.